TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Note:

-You can set the alarm input function at Alarm Input page.
-(Please go "Setting → Advance → Alarm Input → Setting").
+You can set the alarm input function on the Alarm Input page.
+(Please go to "Setting → Advance → Alarm Input → Setting").
 For more details, you can check Section 7.6.

 Effective period: Set the period when the periodical sending is effective.